Back to Fishing Page

 Directions:

-From Highway 8 (Lake Boulevard), travel 1 mile East of Chisago City to Shoquist Lane, cross over Stinson Avenue to access entrance.
+From Highway 8 (Lake Boulevard), travel one mile East of Chisago City to Shoquist Lane, and cross over Stinson Ave. to access the entrance.

 Lake Stats